GateNLP/gate-teamware/docs/docs/developerguide/README.md

     # You will also need to set user and passwordSecret if your
     # mail server requires authentication

-migrations:
-  # Apply database migrations when installing the chart - this is
-  # necessary on the first installation to create the initial DB
-  run: true

 backend:
   # Name of the random secret you created above
   djangoSecret: django-secret